opticspy/lightpipes/LightPipes-Packages/Windows-32-and-64-bits/installation-instructions.md

 	where install\_directory is the directory in which you put the zip-file.

 2. This will download the installation and installs 	LightPipes for Python.
 3. Check by typing:

 	**pip list**

-	The list should now contain:
+	The list should now contain something like:

 		lightpipes (1.0.0).